omerjava/consumingApiWithAngular/README.md

 ## Reference

-This project is developed based on [this tutorial.](https://www.youtube.com/watch?v=05mhsj4XPso)
+This project is developed based on [Angular Course | Consuming API's with Angular](https://www.youtube.com/watch?v=05mhsj4XPso) by GetArrays.

 ## Development server